Booking a Europe trip this summer? Here are 6 things to expect.

 You’re not the only person ready to book a trip to Europe this year.
 Not only are rooms and other reservations filling up fast, prices are expected to rise as well.

-Danny Finkel, chief travel officer for the travel management company TripActions says it’s in a traveler’s best interest to book flights and accommodations ASAP, as long as they can be canceled or changed easily.
-Reserving your tickets or hotel rooms even before borders open may benefit you from a supply and demand perspective, because once they do officially open, Finkel expects an onslaught of bookings.
+Danny Finkel, chief travel officer for the travel management company TripActions, says it’s in a traveler’s best interest to book flights and accommodations ASAP, as long as they can be canceled or changed easily.
+Reserving your tickets or hotel rooms even before borders open may benefit you from a supply-and-demand perspective, because once they do officially open, Finkel expects an onslaught of bookings.

 Once you do find something to book, Alisa Cohen, founder of the Virtuoso travel agency Luxe Traveler Club, says to avoid putting any money down for your reservation unless you know it’s easy to cancel or change without financial penalty.

 “I think a lot of people got burned [last year] having to fight for deposits back,” she says.
-“So I think it gives you so much more consumer travel confidence if you are just making a reservation, but you’re not paying for anything.”
+“So I think it gives you so much more consumer travel confidence if you are just making a reservation but you’re not paying for anything.”

 Moyse urges travelers to find options that offer as much flexibility as possible.
 That means flights with no change fees and vacation rentals that won’t penalize a last-minute cancellation due to border closures or illness in your family.
 Read the fine print of your reservation policy carefully before booking any significant part of your trip.